 1. Pécs: A trip to the heart of Hungarian history and culture

-With a pleasant weather and the scenic Mecsek Mountains neighboring it, the historic city of Pécs is one of the most popular day trip destinations for those who are accommodated in Budapest.
+With pleasant weather and the scenic Mecsek Mountains neighboring it, the historic city of Pécs is one of the most popular day-trip destinations for those who are accommodated in Budapest.
 To be fair, Pécs has everything a tourist wants to visit.
 From natural sights to historical buildings, and art galleries.

-Among the best attractions to visit in Pécs, there is the 12th century Cathedral of St. Peter.
+Among the best attractions to visit in Pécs, there is the 12th-century Cathedral of St. Peter.
 This impressive historical site has an interesting story during its long history of presence.
-It has served as cathedral, a mosque, and a cathedral again.
+It has served as a cathedral, a mosque, and a cathedral again.
 The architectural style used to build this landmark is one of the most amazing things you can see.

 2. Baradla Cave: Meet a wonder of nature

 This UNESCO World Heritage Site has a lot to see.
-Most important one of course, that attracts tourists from all around the Europe, is the adorable Baradla Cave.
+The most important one of course, that attracts tourists from all around Europe, is the adorable Baradla Cave.
 This cave is known as one of the most beautiful and largest caves on the continent.
-The unique thing about this gigantic 25 kilometer long cave is its structure that is formed by numerous stalactites and stalagmites.
+The unique thing about this gigantic 25-kilometer long cave is its structure that is formed by numerous stalactites and stalagmites.

 The main tunnel of Baradla Cave stretches for around 7 kilometers with various passages all over it.
 Some parts of Baradla Cave has stretched into Slovakia.

 3. Eger: A travel in time to the medieval era

 With a drive that will long around an hour and a half to the east of Budapest, you can have a one day trip to one of the most popular tourist destinations in Hungary.
 The scenic Eger is an open-air museum of Baroque art and architecture.